-The required formal evaluations of instruction are completed by the cooperating teacher, using the Teacher Candidate Observation Form.
+The required formal evaluations of instruction are completed by the cooperating teacher, using the Evaluation of Classroom Instruction form.
 For a regular student teaching placement, the Cooperating Teacher generally observes the student teacher and completes evaluations on a bi-weekly basis.
 For dual assignments, each cooperating teacher generally evaluates the Student Teacher three (3) times during the placement.
 A minimum of six (6) formal observations are completed by the Cooperating Teacher(s) during the student teaching semester.